Heilyn96/dataviz_final_project/project-02/gonzalez_project_02.md

 # Summarizing the data

-After getting the data, it is time to formatting the data because the columns "perc_speeding","perc_alcohol", "perc_not_distracted" and so on, are percentages of "num_drivers (number of drivers involved in fatal accidents)".
+After getting the data, it is time to formatting the data because the columns "perc_speeding", "perc_alcohol", "perc_not_distracted" and so on, are percentages of "num_drivers (number of drivers involved in fatal accidents)".
 I will mutate some new columns in the following step: